caravan/docs/consumers.md

 # Consumers

-Consumers allow you to receive Events from the Log.
-You can do this using functions like `Poll`, which allows for a timeout, using `Receive`, which will block indefinitely, or retrieving the underlying channel and pulling Events directly from it.
+Consumers allow you to receive messages from the Log.
+You can do this using functions like `Poll`, which allows for a timeout, using `Receive`, which will block indefinitely, or retrieving the underlying channel and pulling messages directly from it.

 Each Consumer instantiated from a Topic maintains an independent index into its Log.
 In this way, a Caravan Topic acts a bit like a Fanout Exchange in a Message Broker.
-The difference between Caravan and a Message Broker is that, in Caravan, Consumers can be instantiated at any time, and they will start consuming at the first retained Event in the Log, even if that was the first Event ever produced.
+The difference between Caravan and a Message Broker is that, in Caravan, Consumers can be instantiated at any time, and they will start consuming at the first retained message in the Log, even if that was the first message ever produced.
 In a Message Broker, you only have access to Messages produced after your Queue has been plumbed into the Topic.

 ## Poll

-The `Poll` function allows the developer to query the Consumer for pending Events.
-If no Event is immediately available, the call will block up to the specified amount of time.
+The `Poll` function allows the developer to query the Consumer for pending messages.
+If no message is immediately available, the call will block up to the specified amount of time.

 ```go
 package main